Bernie Casey: Professional football career

-Casey was the ninth overall selection of the 1961 NFL draft, taken by the San Francisco 49ers.
+Casey was the ninth overall selection in the first round of the 1961 NFL draft, taken by the San Francisco 49ers.
 He played eight NFL seasons (several positions, first five seasons mainly a halfback, last three seasons a flanker (setback wide receiver)): six with the 49ers and two with the Los Angeles Rams.

 His best-known play came in 1967 for the Rams in the penultimate game of the regular season against the Green Bay Packers.
 The Rams needed to win to keep their division title hopes alive, but trailed 24–20 with under a minute to play.
 Facing fourth down, the Packers lined up to punt, but Tony Guillory blocked the Donny Anderson punt and Claude Crabb returned it to the Packer five-yard line.
 After an incomplete pass, Casey caught the winning touchdown pass from Roman Gabriel with under thirty seconds to play to give the Rams a 27–24 victory.
 The Rams defeated the Baltimore Colts the following week to win the Coastal Division title at 11–1–2.